-Medicinal and biological chemistry is an interdisciplinary science.
-This major focuses on synthetic organic chemistry, biochemistry, molecular biology, biotechnology, pharmacology and pharmaceutical chemistry underlying the design, synthesis and development of drugs.
+Medicinal and biological chemistry is an interdisciplinary applied science.
+This major focuses on organic chemistry and biochemistry underlying the design, synthesis, and development of drugs.

 BSPS Internship Description